MicrosoftDocs/azure-video-indexer/azure-video-indexer/video-indexer-use-apis.md

 ### Create and send the access token request

 Set the `subscription-id`, the `resource-group-name`, the VI `account-name` in the request and set the `scope` and `permissionType` parameter in the request body to the access level you need.

 For example, if you want to provide access to a user so that they can work with projects but cannot work with accounts, set the `permissionType` to "Contributor" and the `scope` to "Project".
+In the case of setting permissions for a project, provide the `projectId`.

 ```HTTP